TiagoMag/TiagoMag/README.md

 ### Hi there 👋

+🌱 I’m currently learning:
+ - Network Management and Virtualization
-🌱 I’m currently learning Network management and virtualization and Cryptography and Information Security
+ - Cryptography and Information Security
 <!--
 **TiagoMag/TiagoMag** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.